ba01ei/stapler/README.md

 - `.gif` - Graphics Interchange Format
 - `.bmp` - Bitmap Image File
 - `.webp` - WebP Image Format
-- `.heic` / `.heif` - High Efficiency Image Container (limited support)*
+- `.heic` / `.heif` - High Efficiency Image Container (with fallback support)\*

-**Note on HEIC support:** HEIC/HEIF files are detected but may fail to process depending on the specific codec used and Sharp library configuration.
-The tool will continue processing other files if HEIC conversion fails.
+**Enhanced HEIC support:** The tool first attempts to process HEIC/HEIF files using Sharp.
+If that fails (due to codec limitations), it automatically falls back to the `heic-convert` library for reliable HEIC processing.
+This dual-approach ensures maximum compatibility with HEIC files.

 Images are automatically converted to PDF pages with the following features: